coshinen/blog/pages/quotes.md

 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 > I'm better with code than with words though.

-> Sansa Stark, Game of Thrones Series 7, Episode 7:
+> Sansa Stark, Game of Thrones, Season 7 Episode 7:
 > * I'm a slow learner, it's true.
 But I learn.

-> Jon Snow, Game of Thrones Series 7, Episode 1:
+> Jon Snow, Game of Thrones, Season 7 Episode 1:
 > * Everything before the word "but" is horse shit.

-> Sandor Clegane (The Hound), Game of Thrones Series 4, Episode 5:
+> Sandor Clegane (The Hound), Game of Thrones, Season 4 Episode 5:
 > * Hate's as good a thing as any to keep a person going.
 Better than most.

-> Petyr Baelish (Littlefinger), Game of Thrones Series 3, Episode 6:
+> Petyr Baelish (Littlefinger), Game of Thrones, Season 3 Episode 6:
 > * Chaos isn't a pit.
 Chaos is a ladder.
 > Many who try to climb it fail, and never get to try again.
 > The fall breaks them.